 The analyses in this volume of the ADR often exclude patients with ESRD or censor time-dependent outcomes at the point when a patient reaches ESRD.
-To obtain this information on ESRD, we searched the USRDS ESRD databases for the beneficiaries in the Medicare 5 percent files.
+To obtain this information on ESRD, we searched the USRDS ESRD databases for the beneficiaries in the Medicare 5% files.
 The date of ESRD was determined from the ESRD Medical Evidence form (CMS 2728), the official form for registering ESRD patients, which must be submitted by dialysis or transplant providers within 45 days of ESRD initiation.
-First service date for ESRD is reported on this form and was used as the date when ESRD began for analyses in this Volume.
+First service date for ESRD is reported on this form, and for analyses in this Volume was used as the date when ESRD began.
 See Volume 2 for additional information on how the Medical Evidence form was used in analyses of ESRD patients.